vi/websocat/doc/overlays.md

 ## WsClient

-Combined WebSocket upgrader and framer, but without TCP or TLS things URI is taked from --ws-c-uri CLI argument
+Combined WebSocket upgrader and framer, but without TCP or TLS things URI is taken from --ws-c-uri CLI argument
 If it is not specified, it defaults to `/`, with a missing `host:` header

 Prefixes: